-I became a programming and data science enthusiast during Biomedical Informatics undergraduate when I learned to seek information in cancer and stem cells sequencing data using R. Still, in college, I joined the local Python community and did a brief internship as a back-end developer using Python and Django.
+I became a software development and data science enthusiast during Biomedical Informatics undergraduate when I learned to seek information in cancer and stem cells sequencing data using R. Still, in college, I joined the local Python community and did a brief internship as a back-end developer using Python and Django.
 After that, I went back to analyzing data for a research project in which I used the Natural Language Processing library NLTK to process tweets.

 After parting ways with the Serenata’s team, I joined a startup called Nuveo, once again as a developer working with Python and Go to automate processes.
 In 2019, I dedicated myself to data science once again as part of Grupo Globo’s data science team.

 For almost a year, I analyzed data produced inside TV Globo to create insights and generate value in a range of inner areas.
-When I changed jobs once again, I joined the iFood’s data science tribe to develop recommendations models to help Brazilians decide what they would like to eat.
+When I changed jobs again, I joined the iFood’s data science tribe to develop recommendations models to help Brazilians decide what they would like to eat.

 I’m co-host and co-founder of Pizza de Dados, the first data science podcast in Brazil.
 Pizza debates topics in data science with specialists in various areas in the field.
 All the episodes are recorded in Portuguese to help increase data literacy among Portuguese-speaking people.